dan0788/laravel-coreui/README.md

     1. It will install all the laravel (PHP) packages by the command `composer install` (if you do not have `composer` then install it - https://getcomposer.org/download/)
     2. It will install all the NPM packages by the command `npm install` (if you do not have npm then install it - https://nodejs.org/en/download)
 3. Create `.env` file by copying the `.env.example`.
 You may use the command to do that `cp .env.example .env`
-4. Run the command `composer run-script post-create-project-cmd` to APP_KEY
+4. Run the command `composer run-script post-create-project-cmd` to APP_KEY ## (optional)
 5. Update the database name and credentials in `.env` file
-6. Run the command `php artisan migrate --seed`
+6. Run the command `php artisan migrate`
 7. Run the command `php artisan db:seed --class=UserSeeder` to create user, it will generate super admin `super@admin.com` and the password is `secret`
 8. Link storage directory: `php artisan storage:link`
-9. You may create a virtualhost entry to access the application or run `php artisan serve` from the project root and visit `http://127.0.0.1:8000`
+9. You may create a virtualhost entry to access the application or run `php artisan serve` an `npm run dev` from the project root and visit `http://127.0.0.1:8000`

 OR